 FBI searched Biden home, found documents marked classified

-WASHINGTON (AP) — The FBI searched President Joe Biden’s home in Wilmington, Delaware on Friday and located six additional documents containing classification markings and also took possession of some of his notes, the president’s lawyer said Saturday.
+WASHINGTON (AP) — The FBI searched President Joe Biden’s home in Wilmington, Delaware, on Friday and located six additional documents containing classified markings and also took possession of some of his notes, the president’s lawyer said Saturday.

+The president voluntarily allowed the FBI into his home, but the lack of a search warrant did not dim the extraordinary nature of the search.
+It compounded the embarrassment to Biden that started with the disclosure Jan.
+12 that the president’s attorneys had found a “small number” of classified records at a former office at the Penn Biden Center in Washington shortly before the midterm elections.
+Since then, attorneys found six classified documents in Biden’s Wilmington home library from his time as vice president.

+Though Biden has maintained “ there’s no there there,” the discoveries have become a political liability as he prepares to launch a reelection bid, and they undercut his efforts to portray an image of propriety to the American public after the tumultuous presidency of his predecessor, Donald Trump.

-Bob Bauer, the president’s personal lawyer, said the search of the entire premises lasted nearly 13 hours.
-The apparently classified documents spanned Biden’s time in the Senate and the vice presidency, while the notes dated to his time as vice president.
-The level of classification, and whether they remained classified, was not immediately clear as the Justice Department reviews the records.
+The documents taken by the FBI spanned Biden’s time in the Senate and the vice presidency, while the notes dated to his time as vice president, said Bob Bauer, the president’s personal lawyer.
+He added that the search of the entire premises lasted nearly 13 hours.
+The level of classification, and whether the documents removed by the FBI remained classified, was not immediately clear as the Justice Department reviews the records.

-The search followed more than a week after Biden’s attorneys found six other classified documents in the president’s home library from his time as vice president, and nearly three months after lawyers found a small number of classified records at his former offices at the Penn Biden Center in Washington.
-It came a day after Biden maintained that “there’s no there there” on the document discoveries, which have become a political headache for the president and complicated the Justice Department’s probe into former President Donald Trump’s retention of classified documents and official records after he left office.

-“We found a handful of documents were filed in the wrong place,” Biden told reporters who questioned him during a tour of the damage from storms in California.
+“We found a handful of documents were filed in the wrong place,” Biden told reporters Thursday in California.
 “We immediately turned them over to the Archives and the Justice Department.”

-Biden said he was “fully cooperating and looking forward to getting this resolved quickly.”
+Biden added that he was “fully cooperating and looking forward to getting this resolved quickly.”

 The president and first lady Jill Biden were not at the home when it was searched.
 They were spending the weekend at their home in Rehoboth Beach, Delaware.